nhodges1/Professional-README-Generator/Main/READ.md

 # Questions

-If you have any questions about the rpo, open an issue or contact me directly at hodges27@outlook.com.
+If you have any questions about the repo, open an issue or contact me directly at hodges27@outlook.com.
 You can find more of my work at [nhodges1](https://github.com/nhodges1/).